 Each project will be marked throughout the course.
-70% of your mark comes from the practical work and 30% comes from an exam curriculum for excellence
+70% of your mark comes from the practical work and 30% comes from an exam.

 Religious Education

 "Look to God as a sunflower looks to the sun for life" ~St. Julie Billiart